-Light, love and inspiration – revel in the beauty and whimsy of Paris in the spring while celebrating ‘la joie de vivre’ and all that embodies the heart of Children’s Hospital Los Angeles.
-Join us for the hospital’s biennial Gala, which pays tribute to our courageous children and the exceptional physicians, researchers and caregivers who change lives through the spark of discovery and the healing power of compassion.
+Join us for the hospital’s biennial Gala at Barker Hangar in Santa Monica on October 3, 2020.
+The Gala pays tribute to our courageous children and the exceptional physicians, researchers, and caregivers who change lives through the spark of discovery and the healing power of compassion.

 Courage to Care Award Honorees

 At each CHLA Gala, we present our Courage to Care Award to those who are champions of children and children-related causes and are recognized for their outstanding humanitarian efforts.
 Coming from varied backgrounds and industries, they share a common bond through their participation in philanthropy, volunteerism, and advocacy to improve the welfare of children worldwide.
 The 2020 Courage to Care Award Honorees are:

 Michael Bublé is a four-time Grammy Award-winning singer, songwriter, performer, actor, producer and humanitarian.
 He has sold over 75 million records and has earned several platinum and gold number one singles and albums during the course of his extraordinary career.
 He has hosted seven TV specials on NBC.
 A native of Burnaby, Canada, he is a co-owner of the Vancouver Giants hockey team.
 His iconic Christmas album is the biggest selling holiday album of all time.